The mission of Anchored Vessel Yoga is simple:

 I am passionate about the health of the whole person and I discovered through my teaching how much I enjoy attuning to different kinds of people.
 I am curious about people and what makes them tick.
 The process of having a personal direct encounter with another person, being present with them and discovering a place of resonance with them as they work towards a meaningful goal is an utter delight to me.
-I am interested in pursuing a Master's Degree in Counseling in the future.
+I am interested in pursuing a Master's Degree in Counseling in the future, though I have had many people tell me I could easily be certified as a Physical Therapist.
 Currently, my next training goal is to complete the Viniyoga Foundations Program (April 2018 - October 2019).

 For my studies in the area of body mechanics, anatomy and how yoga postures can be used for recovery from physical dysfunctional conditions I invest in material released by the following: